RakhithJK/libretro-Lakka-LibreELEC-wiki/FAQ.md

 ### I use Raspberry Pi on a TV connected by HDMI, and get no audio.

 This can happen on some TVs.
-Mount your SD card and check that *hdmi_drive=2* is in config.txt and uncommented.
+Mount your SD card and check that *hdmi_drive=2* is in distroconfig.txt and uncommented.
 This will force the sound to be sent over HDMI no matter what the TV says.

 ### I use Raspberry Pi with an HDMI to DVI adapter, why does it not boot?

-Mount your SD card and remove or comment *hdmi_drive=2* in config.txt.
+Mount your SD card and remove or comment *hdmi_drive=2* in distroconfig.txt.

 ### When I Use Raspberry Pi on some particular TV, everything is slow, why?